Please Murder Me!: Plot

 Craig visits Holt, who explains his long relationship with Myra, interrupted by her marriage to Joe, and states his gratitude and admiration for Craig in his defense work in Myra's trial, especially for posing as Myra's lover as a tactic.
 Craig later confronts Myra with Joe's letter and his talk with Holt.
 She admits that she intends to continue on with Holt now that she is free.

 Accusing her of costing him his best friend, the love of his life and his profession all at once, Craig tells Myra that she will pay for her crime because he will force her to murder him.
 Myra is incredulous, but Craig soon puts a plan in motion and develops a friendship with Holt, even employing him to paint a portrait to delay Myra and Holt's departure to Europe to marry.
-Craig taunts Myra that he will reveal all of the evidence to Holt and let him decide if he wishes to marry a murderess.
+Craig taunts Myra that he will reveal all of the evidence to Holt and let him decide if he wishes to marry a murderer.
 Craig meets socially with Willis, discussing Myra's case, and lets Myra see them together.

-Craig concludes his story that he has dictated into the tape recorder by saying that he has arranged to meet Myra at the office at 12:30 a.m.
+Craig concludes his story that he has dictated into the tape recorder by saying that he has arranged to meet Myra at the office at 12:30 am.
 Hearing a knock at the office door, Craig leaves the recorder running and hides the microphone before admitting Myra.
 He shows her the file that he claims is full of evidence that he has compiled against her, and he then rests the pistol on the desk.
 He starts to make a phone call to Holt.
 Myra, driven to desperation, takes the gun and shoots Craig, who falls to the floor.
 Using a handkerchief, she hangs up the phone and wipes her fingerprints from the gun, which she puts in Craig's hand.
 She finds that the file contains only blank sheets of paper.
 When Willis arrives, she explains that Craig has shot himself.
 After checking that Craig is in fact dead, Willis learns that Myra had an appointment with Craig for 12:30, then tells her that Craig had invited him to come at 12:40.
 He finds the microphone and recorder and then stops and rewinds the tape.
 As he begins to play Craig's recording, Myra starts crying, defeated.